 The church of the Transfiguration in Iława was built in the years 1317-1325 in the gothic style.
 Originally it was a monastery church, and its patron was Saint Nicholas.
-It also played the role of the main parish church of the city, and despite the fact that the parish was under the patronage of the Teutonic Knights, the real care of the church was carried out by local burghers.
-In 1550, a gothic – renaissance tower was added to the chancel, while in 1624 a porch was built on the north side.
+It also played the role of the main parish church of the town, and despite the fact that the parish was under the patronage of the Teutonic Knights, the real care of the church was carried out by local burghers.
+In 1550, a Gothic – Renaissance tower was added to the chancel, while in 1624 a porch was built on the north side.
 In the following centuries it was renovated and rebuilt several times, especially after the fires of 1706 and 1753 and at the end of the 19th century.

 Niesiobędzki, W., Zamki, pałace, dwory i inne zabytki powiatu iławskiego: przewodnik historyczno-krajoznawczy, Iława 2003.

 Webpage leksykonkultury.ceik.eu, Kościół pw.
 Przemienienia Pańskiego w Iławie.